0styx0/newspaper-site/README.md

 # eyeStorm-nodeJS

 <h1>Background</h1>
 <p>I created this project for my school's newspaper.
-It is built using full stack JavaScript (with react and express for front and backend respectively).
-This project has a twin written in php called eyeStorm if anyone is curious</p>
+It is built using full stack JavaScript
+(with react, express, graphql, and mysql).
+This project has a twin written in php called eyeStorm if anyone is curious (which is no longer actively maintained)</p>

 <h1>About - Simple Version</h1>
 <p>This is a newspaper site.
 Simply put, one can create an account, publish articles, and eventually have it world viewable.</p>